I just saw something up there on Fox says that the FBI says the shooter is the main focus of the investigation.

 You know, there's two wives.

-There's an ex-wife, a current wife, is the ex-wife, it wouldn't say anything.
+As the ex-wife, it wouldn't say anything.

 The ex-wife it knew wouldn't say anything.

-You guys she could investigate her.
+You guys should investigate her.

 But I just wanted to pass it on.

-The FBI still processing the crime scene.
+The FBI, still processing the crime scene.

 The focus of the investigation is the shooter.